 Community Crops provides training, technical assistance and land access to beginning, immigrant and limited-resource farmers.
 Our goal is to help people create sustainable farm businesses to feed their families and their community.

 The Growing Farmers Winter Workshops from January-April are the first step in our program.
-Each year, twenty-five beginning famers learn the basics of starting a sustainable farm business, with an emphasis on direct marketing.
-Register for the Workshops.
+Each year, twenty-five beginning farmers learn the basics of starting a sustainable farm business, with an emphasis on direct marketing.

 Comments from past participants:

 - "It was encouraging to be around other people who still have a lot to learn about the process of starting a farm, and know I'm not alone.
 Thank you!"

 - "I feel I know more about CSAs, farmers' markets, organic practices and business information for farming."